 This program was developed to help ensure the success of first year students in college.
 You'll deal with a wide range of topics relevant to the college experience which immerse you into the Malone community.

 There are two required textbooks for the course.
 One, The College Experience, is a compilation of articles and readings from various sources.
 We will also be reading a book together as part of “Malone Reads," where the whole campus is invited to read and discuss the same book over the course of the academic year.
-This year's selection is Glass Castle by Jeannette Walls.
+This year's selection is Outcasts United by Warren St. John.
 Both books are available in the campus bookstore.

 You'll meet with your GEN 100 College Experience class throughout Orientation.
 In order to know where your class section meets, you'll need to know your section number.
 When you come to Orientation, you will get a copy of your schedule, and we'll make sure that you know which section is yours!